glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

 Implementing Custom Handlers
 ============================
-All that is required in order to write a custom handler that will work with PassLib is to create an object (be it module, class, or object) that exposes the functions and attributes required by the :ref:`password-hash-api`.
+All that is required in order to write a custom handler that will work with Passlib is to create an object (be it module, class, or object) that exposes the functions and attributes required by the :ref:`password-hash-api`.
-For classes, PassLib does not make any requirements about what a class instance should look like (if the implementation even uses them).
+For classes, Passlib does not make any requirements about what a class instance should look like (if the implementation even uses them).

-That said, most of the handlers built into PassLib are based around the :class:`GenericHandler` class, and it's associated mixin classes.
+That said, most of the handlers built into Passlib are based around the :class:`GenericHandler` class, and it's associated mixin classes.
 While deriving from this class is not required, doing so will greatly reduce the amount of addition code that is needed for all but the most convoluted password hash schemes.

-Once a handler has been written, it may be used explicitly, passed into an application's custom :class:`CryptContext` directly, or registered globally with PassLib via the :mod:`passlib.registry` module.
+Once a handler has been written, it may be used explicitly, passed into an application's custom :class:`CryptContext` directly, or registered globally with Passlib via the :mod:`passlib.registry` module.

-See :ref:`testing-hash-handlers` for details about how to test custom handlers against PassLib's unittest suite.
+See :ref:`testing-hash-handlers` for details about how to test custom handlers against Passlib's unittest suite.

 The GenericHandler Class
 ========================

 Design
 ------
-Most of the handlers built into PassLib are based around the :class:`GenericHandler` class.
+Most of the handlers built into Passlib are based around the :class:`GenericHandler` class.
 This class is designed under the assumption that the common workflow for hashes is some combination of the following: